camhayes/learningObjectFinal/quick-start-guide.md

 	<div class="CEL-divider"></div><!-- end divider -->
 ####- The Print Header

-The print header is a styled header you might use at the top of the slide.
+The print header is a styled header you may optionally include at the top of the slide.

 	<div class="CEL-printHeader clearfix">
 		<img class="printHeaderColorBar" src="img/CEL-coloredBar.jpg"  alt="Slide print header color bar">